osquery/osquery/docs/wiki/installation/cli-flags.md

 `--worker_threads=4`

 Number of work dispatch threads.
+(Deprecated) This flag is a no-op.

 `--schedule_timeout=0`

 Limit the schedule, 0 for no limit.
-Optionally limit the osqueryd's life by adding a schedule limit in seconds.
+Optionally limit the `osqueryd`'s life by adding a schedule limit in seconds.
 This should only be used for testing.

 `--disable_tables=table_name1,table_name2`

 Comma-delimited list of table names to be disabled.
 This allows osquery to be launched without certain tables.

 ### osquery events control flags